 Where to Find It

 This tower causes Madness buildup to those within range of its Sauron-like flame.
-Once you’re passed the tower you’re not out of the frenzy woods yet as Vyke deals Madness buildup as well.
-Keep your wits about you and defeat Vyke and he will drop his War Spear.
+Passing the tower doesn’t mean you’re out of the frenzy woods yet, as Vyke deals Madness buildup as well.
+Keep your wits about you and defeat Vyke, and he will drop his War Spear.

 How to Use Vyke’s War Spear